-This project will aim to develop a methodology for unified behavioral health workforce data collection system using by engaging in a two-phased approach to identify strategies, barriers, and opportunities for a unified behavioral health workforce data collection system.
-The Center will gather additional MDS information used by other health professions that go beyond workforce data collection, such as clinically-focused MDSs, and those related to system structures, financing, and patient encounters.
-The Center will also engage representatives from professional trade organizations, state licensing boards, and Consortium members to help identify strategies for outreach, implementation, incentives, and barriers related to adoption of the BHWRC MDS.
-Once completed, the Center will apply the results of the forum to inform recommendations and proposals for the development of a unified behavioral health workforce data collection system.
+This project developed a methodology for unified behavioral health workforce data collection by engaging in a two-phased approach to identify strategies, barriers, and opportunities.
+The Center gathered additional MDS information used by other health professions that goes beyond workforce data collection, such as clinically-focused MDSs, and those related to system structures, financing, and patient encounters.
+The Center also engaged with representatives from professional trade organizations, state licensing boards, and Consortium members to help identify strategies for outreach, implementation, incentives, and barriers related to adoption of the BHWRC MDS.
+The Center has applied the results to inform recommendations and proposals for the development of a unified behavioral health workforce data collection system.

 Enumerating the supply of the myriad occupations that comprise the behavioral health workforce is an important step in workforce planning.
 Understanding each occupation’s distribution, work status, education, experience, specialties, practice setting, services provided, payment forms, and demographics would allow policy makers to craft precision interventions to remedy behavioral health care access issues.
 Collecting such granular data is difficult, particularly when those data are to be nationally-representative, current, and publicly available.
 Adoption of a uniform set of data elements for purposes of improved data quality and comparability is referred to as a Minimum Data Set (MDS).
 The purpose of this study is to determine whether the behavioral health workforce MDS developed in 2016 is feasible for licensing boards, professional organizations, and employers to utilize in practice.
 Findings can inform a strategy for collecting comprehensive, standardized data on the workforce across the country to achieve the goal of efficient workforce planning.